Manufacturers: Are Your Competitors Showing Up on Google, ChatGPT, and AI Search While Your Products Stay Hidden?

 Timeframe Expectations:

 SEO typically takes 3-6 months to produce meaningful ranking improvements for B2B manufacturing keywords, though our Micro SEO Strategies℠ approach often shows faster movement because we’re targeting pages Google has already validated.
 Our recommended engagement is 6 months, with monthly investments ranging $3,000-$5,000 for manufacturing companies.
-Consider this: if your average deal size is $50,000-$500,000+, a single organic-sourced customer doesn’t just cover your SEO investment — it dwarfs it by a factor of 10 or more.
+If your average deal size is $50,000–$500,000+, a single organic-sourced customer doesn’t just cover your SEO investment, it can exceed it by 10x or more.
 The companies we work with in the industrial space stay for years because the math is undeniable.

 Anyone promising page 1 rankings in 30 days for competitive manufacturing keywords either doesn’t understand how technical B2B search works or is planning to use tactics that will eventually destroy your domain authority.